Jooho/xPaaS_EAP_Example/README.md

 ## Topic
 - Do we need management console controller with RBAC?
-  - xPaaS EAP does not provide webconsole but still can be connected by jboss-cli.sh However, it can not change image hence, RBAC is not needed anymore.
-Nevertheless, it can be configured by replacing of configuation file.
+  - xPaaS EAP does not provide webconsole but still it allows to be connected by jboss-cli.sh inside container Although it can modify configuration, the changes will be disappeared when the container is restarted.
+Back to original question,
+    do we still need to configure RBAC?
+From my understanding, it is not needed because jboss-cli only affect to container itself not image.
+However, RBAC can be configured if it is really wanted to be.